 Final Thoughts

 Sabotage is often seen as the weapon of the weak.
-In today’s fractured, multipolar world, it enables strategic disruption.
+In today’s fractured, multipolar world, it enables strategic disruption at every level — from grassroots resistance to state-sponsored cyber operations.
 Venezuela’s recurring blackout battles serve as a warning: the new frontlines of conflict are infrastructural, deniable, and dangerously close to home.

 Power grids, water systems, and communication networks are no longer just public services—they’re battlefield targets.
 In a landscape where attribution is difficult and retaliation carries risk, infrastructure strikes offer high-impact disruption without triggering direct conflict.
 These tactics thrive in the gray zone, shaping events while staying beneath the threshold of war.

-As these attacks increase, we must ask not just who benefits—but why they succeed and what they reveal.
+As these attacks increase, we must ask not just who benefits—but why they succeed and what they reveal about the systems we depend on.